Frequently Asked Questions

 What are the shipping rates?

-We offer free shipping on most items to metro areas in ACT, NSW, VIC, and QLD.
-If you are in a regional area we do offer great shipping rates, though it is often too expensive for us to offer free shipping.
+We offer free shipping on orders $100+ and under 32kg to metro areas in ACT, NSW, VIC, and QLD.
+If you are in a regional area we will subsidise your delivery rates.

-You can calculate shipping costs in the checkout and on item pages with your postcode.
+You can calculate shipping in the checkout and on product pages with your postcode.

 What payment methods do you offer?